Ideas for Using Images

 When students skim a document, images can quickly convey information and increase students’ understanding of standard components of the syllabus.
 Here are some ideas for adding images to your syllabus:

-Use a visual representation of the grade distribution list like a pie chart.
+Include a visual representation of the grade distribution list, such as a pie chart.

 Use images of key authors, required textbooks, or course management system logos such as Canvas or Blackboard.

-Use word clouds for lists of key terms, generated by websites such as wordle.
+Create word clouds for lists of key terms.

 The following before and after images illustrate one instructor’s move from a traditional text based syllabus to a more accessible image driven syllabus.